 Classic Craftsman Update

-The bathrooms and kitchen were remodeled the kitchen with simple, light, classic materials and contemporary lighting fixtures.
+The bathrooms and kitchen were remodeled with simple, light, classic materials and contemporary lighting fixtures.
 New windows and skylights flood the spaces with light.
 Stained wood windows and doors at the kitchen pick up on the original stained wood of the other living spaces.

-We built deep shelves into space carved out of the attic next to upstairs bedrooms and added other built-ins for character and usefulness.
+As part of this Craftsman remodel we built deep shelves into space carved out of the attic next to upstairs bedrooms and added other built-ins for character and usefulness.
 Storage was created in nooks throughout the house.
 A small room off the kitchen was set up for efficient laundry and pantry space.

 Photography: John Hayes, Open Homes PhotographyAdd to Houzz Ideabook